East Bengal Regiment

+The East Bengal Regiment (ইস্ট বেঙ্গল রেজিমেন্ট) is one of the two infantry regiments of the Bangladesh Army, the other being the Bangladesh Infantry Regiment.
+East Bengal Regiment was founded by Major Abdul Gani.

 History

-The East Bengal Regiment was formed on 15 February 1948, following the partition of India and the creation of Pakistan in 1947.
-As the infantry of the newly formed Pakistan Army was made up exclusively of men from West Pakistan, it was seen as a necessity to raise a regiment in East Pakistan.
-Two companies composed of Bengali Muslims from the British Indian Army Pioneer Corps and Bihar Regiment allotted to the Pakistan Army were regimented in to the first training regiment of the East Bengal Regiment under Lieutenant Colonel V. J. E. Patterson as Commanding Officer and Major Abdul Waheed Choudhury as Officer Commanding (O.C.).
+The East Bengal Regiment was formed on 15 February 1948, following the Partition of India into the Dominion of Pakistan and the Dominion of India in 1947.
+The core of the unit was made up of soldiers of the Bihar Regiment and the Bengal Pioneer Corps who had opted for Pakistan when partition divided the British Indian Army and the Pakistan Army was born.
+A shortfall of JCOs was made up from the Punjab Regiment until sufficient Bengali officers became available.
+Two companies composed of Bengali Muslims were regimented in to the first training regiment in East Pakistan and was named the East Bengal Regiment under Lieutenant Colonel V. J. E. Patterson as Commanding Officer and Major Abdul Waheed Choudhury as Officer Commanding (O.C.).
 Between 1948 and 1965, a total of eight battalions were raised.
 The East Bengal Regiment was primarily composed of Bengali men from East Pakistan.

-1965 Indo-Pakistani War
+1965 Indo-Pakistan War

-At the end of the Indo-Pakistani War in 1965, a new battalion called the Lucky Tigers of the 7th East Bengal Regiment was created.
+At the end of the Indo-Pakistan War in 1965, a new battalion called the Lucky Tigers of the 6th East Bengal Regiment was created.
 The creation of the battalion was not finished until 1966.
-The East Bengal regiment soldiers defended Lahore, West Pakistan during the war.
-In which they were awarded 12 gallantry awards.
+During the war, soldiers of the East Bengal Regiment defended Lahore, West Pakistan, for which they were awarded 12 gallantry awards.
+The East Bengal Regiment was also known for causing heavy casualties on the Indian Army.

 History during the Bangladesh War of Independence

-In March 1971, in response to a crackdown on local populace in East Pakistan, the five battalions of the East Bengal Regiment declared independence and organized and initiated the Bangladesh War of Independence.
+In March 1971, in response to a crackdown on local populace in East Pakistan, the five battalions of the East Bengal Regiment under the command of Major Ziaur Rahman revolted against the Pakistan Army.
+Members of the East Bengal Regiment across East Pakistan organized and initiated the Bangladesh War of Independence.
 The East Bengal Regiment formed the core of the independence struggle forces, which became known as the Bangladesh Forces.
 The structure and formation of the Bangladesh Forces during the Independence War of 1971 was determined at the Sector Commander's Conference that was held from 11 to 17 July 1971.

 Colonel M.A.G.
-Osmani (promoted to general (after independence) was Commander-in-Chief of all Bangladesh Forces.
-Lieutenant Colonel M. A. Rab was appointed as Chief of Army Staff and Flight Lieutenant M. Hamidullah Khan, later received battlefield promotion to squadron leader, was appointed Bangladesh Military Representative to coordinate guerilla training at the largest training camp of the war effort at Chakulia, Bihar.
-The decision of the formation of three separate brigades were formed with East Bengal Regiments.
+Osmani (promoted to general after independence of Bangladesh) was the Commander-in-Chief of all Bangladesh Forces.
+Lieutenant Colonel M. A. Rab was appointed as the Chief of Army Staff and Squadron Leader M. Hamidullah Khan, was appointed Bangladesh Military Representative to coordinate guerilla training at the largest training camp of the war effort at Chakulia, Bihar, India.
+The decision of the formation of three separate brigades were formed with East Bengal battalions.

-The East Bengal Regiments that participated in the war were as follows:
+The East Bengal Regiment battalions that participated in the war were as follows: